ANNOUNCEMENT March 26, 2026 · 8 min read

 So I built Damasqas

-Damasqas is an AI data engineer that lives in your Slack workspace.
-It connects to your databases, your workflow engine, your deployment platform, and your code — and it actually understands the relationships between them.
+Damasqas is an AI SRE that lives in your Slack workspace.
+It connects to your monitoring, your deployment platform, your code, and your third-party dependencies.
+And it actually understands the relationships between them.

 Ask it a question in plain English:

 It didn't just tell me what happened.
-It traced the root cause across Temporal, Railway logs, and the Clearbit API.
+It correlated signals across Datadog, Railway, and GitHub.
+It identified that a deploy changed a Stripe API version, which broke the webhook handler.
+It rolled back production.
 It wrote a fix.
 It pushed a PR.
-It spun up a sandbox and ran tests.
-And it asked me to approve — all in Slack, all in under a minute.
+And it asked me to approve.
+All in Slack, all in under a minute.

-That's what I mean by data engineering intelligence.
+That's what I mean by reliability engineering intelligence.
 Not "I can write code in a container."
-I can understand your pipeline DAGs, your data contracts, your vendor SLAs, and what "correct" actually means for your specific domain.
+I can correlate your monitoring alerts, your deployment history, your config changes, your third-party dependency health, and tell you whether this is your bug, their outage, or a config drift that slipped through CI.

 What V1 can do

-Today's launch includes everything I wished I had at every company I've worked at:
+Today's launch includes everything I wished I had during every on-call rotation I've ever been on:

 Intelligent model routing.
 Not every question needs Opus 4.6.
-A schema lookup gets routed to a fast, cheap model.
-A cross-pipeline root cause analysis gets the full reasoning power.
+A service status check gets routed to a fast, cheap model.
+A cross-service root cause analysis gets the full reasoning power.
 You pay for what each task actually needs.

 Why this isn't just another wrapper

 Damasqas is different because the value is the intelligence.
-It's not a general-purpose coding agent that happens to know some SQL.
+It's not a general-purpose agent that happens to know some DevOps.
 It's a specialist that understands:

 If Anthropic ships a better coding sandbox tomorrow, a wrapper dies.
-If Anthropic ships a better model tomorrow, Damasqas gets smarter — because the domain knowledge, the integrations, the monitoring rules, and the data context are ours.
+If Anthropic ships a better model tomorrow, Damasqas gets smarter, because the domain knowledge, the integrations, the SLO configs, and the service context are ours.

 What's next

-V1 ships with connectors for Supabase, GitHub, Temporal, Railway, Slack, and PostgreSQL.
+V1 ships with connectors for Datadog, PagerDuty, GitHub, Railway, Slack, and PostgreSQL.
 We're already building support for:

 Every new integration is an MCP server that plugs in without changing the bot.
 The architecture is built to grow.